 In my previous post I shared the stained glass panel I’ve been working on and promised to share the progress.
 It’s tedious and slow going but I can see light at the end of the tunnel.

 The drawing had to be scaled down from the original pattern because I realized I originally drew it to the size of the opening and forgot to subtract for the frame measurement!
 Geez.
 So in scaling down the project I was inadvertently left with smaller hard to cut pieces.
 I’ve cut and recut many pieces over and over.
 But it’s finally coming together.
-You can see my original pattern through the glass.
-I ended up making the lower flower a bud instead of a side view flower.
-I had to change the hummingbird’s tail from three little curves to straight.

 I hope you are staying healthy and you are finding things to keep you busy during our stay indoors.
 These are tough times but we will prevail!
 Much Love ~ Rhonda